Thank you for reading our post, please rate this article at the end.

 Backcountry Touring

-To perfectly man up and face the toughest cross-country terrain, the Backcountry type of skiing is usually employed.
-The skis of this nature tend to have a robust metal edge that ensures added stability on the more in-depth and harder snow.
+Backcountry skiing is usually employed to perfectly man up and face the most challenging cross-country terrain.
+These skis have a robust metal edge, ensuring added stability on the more in-depth and harder snow.

 -